-Almost as soon as Dahle had erected the ornate building on his rural property, neighbors began hopping a fence to come see it.
-So Dahle hired a caretaker and charged admission, 5 cents for adults and 3 cents for children.
+Almost as soon as Dahle had erected the ornate building on his rural property, neighbors began hopping a fence to come to see it.
+So Dahle hired a caretaker and charged admission, 5 cents for adults, and 3 cents for children.

 In the era before Disneyland, people flocked to see the spectacle in the Wisconsin woods.
 It even attracted Norwegian royalty.
 Crown Prince Olav, who later became king of Norway, came for a tour in 1939, and his son, Crown Prince Harald, the current king, visited in 1965, according to the 1992 book "The Norway Building of the 1893 Chicago World's Fair."